Create a free account with Tastemade to save recipes and videos!

 Transfer the dough to a stand mixer and mix on low with the paddle attachment until slightly cooled, around 1 minute.
 Raise the speed to medium and add each egg, 1 at a time, until soft peaks form in the batter with touched with your finger.
 This should take around 5 minutes.

 Preheat the oven to 220C (425F) and prepare two baking sheets with parchment paper.
-Fill a pastry bag with the batter and pipe out donut shapes, around 4 cm in wide.
-Brush with egg wash (1 egg whisked with 2 tbsp milk)
+Fill a pastry bag with the batter and pipe out donut shapes, around 4 centimeters in wide.
+Brush with egg wash (1 egg whisked with 2 tablespoons milk)

 Place the unbaked éclairs in the oven for 10 minutes, reduce the oven temperature to 350 degrees F and bake until golden brown, for 25 more minutes.
 Take out the baked pastries and placed them on a wire rack to cool.